A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Numerical results

 where $\Omega_i$ denotes the union of the interiors of the circles and the star and $\Omega_e$ denotes the exterior domain.
 The diffusion coefficients are chosen as $\sigma_i = 1$ in $\Omega_i$ and $\sigma_e = 3$ in $\Omega_e$.
 For this and the following examples, the subscripts $i$ and $e$ represent variables in the interior and exterior regions, respectively.

 Numerical results are summarized in \Cref{tab:2d-poi-ifp-mul}.
-The solution in both interior and exterior domains has fourth-order accuracy.
+The solutions in both the interior and exterior domains have fourth-order accuracy.
 The GMRES iteration number is essentially independent of grid size, even if there are arbitrarily close interfaces.
 It can be observed that the iteration number is slightly larger on the coarsest grid $N=64$.
 A coarse Cartesian grid may not be able to accurately capture the geometry of complex interfaces.
-It affects the well-conditioned property of the discrete boundary integral equation and causes the increase in iteration number.
+This affects the well-conditioned property of the discrete boundary integral equation and causes the increase in iteration number.
 Isocontours of the numerical solution are shown in \Cref{fig:2d-poi-ifp-mul}.